Dean of Engineering: Prof David FitzPatrick

 UCD Engineering Degree Courses

 As an engineer, you will make a real difference in the world and be responsible for leading the way in finding solutions to real problems.
 Will you develop alternative or new sources of energy, invent life-saving medical devices or create new modes of communication?
-UCD Engineering offers a particularly wide range of engineering specialisations, from the traditional disciplines to new ones such as Biomedical and Energy Systems Engineering.
+UCD Engineering offers a particularly wide range of engineering specialisations, from the traditional disciplines to offerings in areas such as Biomedical Engineering, Structural Engineering with Architecture and Optical Engineering.

 Why UCD Engineering?